Get travel and medical insurance

 - areas south of, and including, the towns of Nefta, Douz, Médenine, Zarzis

-- the governorate of Kasserine, including the town of Sbeitla (except the Chaambi Mountain National park area, where we advise against all travel).
+- the governorate of Kasserine, (except the Chaambi Mountain National park area, where we advise against all travel), as well as the governorates of Sidi Bouzid, Kef and Jendouba.

 Latest Travel Alert